PScoriae/pierreccesario/main/content/blog/ec2-vcpu-service-quota.md

 For our staging EKS clusters, we prioritise Spot instances since we don't mind the interruptions for added savings.
 Whenever we inspect the kinds of nodes Karpenter provisions, we would see a sparse distribution of Spot instances among the On-Demand instances.

-"Probably because there's no Spot capacity available.", or so we thought.
+"Eh, probably because there's no Spot capacity available.", or so we thought.

-When I stumbled across the quota, the CloudWatch metrics showed we were **always** maxed out. **Always**.
+When I stumbled across the quota, the CloudWatch metrics showed we were **always** maxing out the quota.
+**Always**.
+Meaning Karpenter **had** to spin up On-Demand instances instead even if Spot instances were available.

 After bumping it up, it began to rapidly max out.
-I requested another bump and it hit the cap again, which means Karpenter **had** to spin up On-Demand instances instead.
+I requested another bump and it hit the cap again.
-Eventually, it began to stabilise after increasing it enough — Karpenter could spin up as many Spot instances as it wanted.
+Eventually, it began to stabilise after increasing it enough — Karpenter could finally spin up as many Spot instances as it wanted.

 Holy shit.
 We've been missing out on all these savings for so long.
 Holy shit.